-All Schools will admit students in line with the University’s admissions policy.
+All schools will admit students in line with the University’s admissions policy.
 Entry criteria are set by individual schools and should be transparent and justifiable.

 Consideration will be given as to whether applicants will be able to fulfil the objectives of the programme of study and achieve the standards required.